wet-boew/wet-boew-api-standards/README.md

 Limits are to be defined as the singular `limit=` followed by an integer.

-### Offsets
+#### 2.1.2 Offsets

 Offsets apply to the structured data returned from the API distinct from internal indexing in the data.
 For the purpose of explanation we'll assume rows/objects return are numbered 1, 2, 3, 4, 5 to the limit.

-The general logic is to shift to what would be the subsequent entry by the offset ammount.
+The general logic is to shift to what would be the subsequent entry by the offset amount.
 For a query that returns 1,2,3 an offset of 1 should return 2,3,4.

 Offsets are to be defined as the singular `offset=` followed by an integer.